shir0tetsuo/glyph/README.md

 ### Windows
 It should be fairly straight forward (with typical Python 3.12.3 installations) to get this going, but I no longer own a Windows installation.

+## Web Application

+Intended to be intuitive, but broken apart to be used in other applications.